-Thompson, a second round pick by the Chicago White Sox back in 2009, had had quite the journeyman career.
+Thompson, a second round pick by the Chicago White Sox back in 2009, has had quite the journeyman career.
 After spending seven seasons in Chicago’s minor league system, Thompson finally made his MLB debut in 2015 with the White Sox.
 Thompson played really well in his first 44 games of big league action as he hit .295/.363/.533 (146 wRC+), but was traded following the season.

 The Dodgers designated Thompson for assignment before the 2018 season, then he was claimed by the Yankees who designated him for assignment two days later, which is when the Oakland A’s claimed him off of waivers.
 Thompson’s stint in Oakland only lasted three games as he was again designated for assignment after going 1-7 at the plate.
 Thompson was then picked up by the team that drafted him back in 2009, the Chicago White Sox.
 Thompson wasn’t able to replicate the success he had in his first stint with the team as he hit a horrific .116/.163/.215 (-4 wRC+) in 48 games.

 Following the 2018 season, Thompson elected free agency and signed a minor league deal with the Cleveland Indians.
 Thompson struggled in 89 games with Cleveland’s AAA affiliate prompting the organization to release him.
 Thompson didn’t sign with another team until the winter of 2020 when he signed with the Arizona Diamondbacks.
-However, the COVID-19 pandemic canceled the 2020 minor league season, so Thompson didn’t play in a competitive game all year.
+However, the COVID-19 pandemic canceled the 2020 minor league season, so Thompson didn’t play in an affiliated game all year.

 Thompson made his Diamondbacks organization debut in 2021, but he was quickly traded to the Chicago Cubs.
 Thompson spent the majority of his 2021 season in AAA but was fantastic at the plate with Cubs when given the opportunity as he hit .250/.400/.714 (186 wRC+) in 15 games.